Robin's Reckoning: Part 1

-Batman tracks down Zucco at his uncle Arnold Stromwell's mansion, where he overhears Stromwell angrily disowning Zucco for bringing Batman down on their heads.
+Batman tracks down Zucco at his uncle Arnold Stromwell's mansion, where he overhears Stromwell angrily disowning Zucco and kicked out of the family for bringing Batman down on their heads.
 Suddenly, Stromwell's guards are alerted to Batman on the property.
-After fleeing from Batman, Zucco slips out of Gotham, leaving Batman frustrated for not catching the Graysons' killer.
+After fleeing from Batman, Zucco slips out of Gotham, leaving Batman frustrated for not catching him.
 As Batman returns to the Batcave, Alfred reminds him that Dick is feeling unloved and scared, which prompts Bruce to realize he must spend more time with him.
 He tries to comfort the boy, but Dick breaks down in tears and says that he feels responsible for his parents' death.
 Bruce says that he felt the same way when his own parents were murdered, but assures Dick that the pain will ease in time, and hugs him for the first time.

 After discovering the crook's identity and reliving the tragedy, Robin realizes that Batman left him out of this to keep him out of the way.
-Robin begs Batman one last time to let him help, but Batman refuses.
-Vowing revenge, Robin deliberately disobeys Batman's orders, saying "Not this time, Alfred.
-Maybe not ever again."
-Robin leaves on his motorbike to find Zucco.
+Robin begs Batman to let him help, but Batman refuses.
+Vowing revenge, Robin deliberately disobeys Batman's orders and leaves on his motorbike to find Zucco.

 Part 2

 Batman tracks Tony Zucco while, secretly, Robin seeks to find Zucco to avenge his parents' death.
 As the investigation narrows to an abandoned amusement park, a series of flashbacks finish Robin's origin story.

 After Zucco's escape from Stromwell, Bruce and Dick grow closer, engaging in a playful fencing match.
 Alfred then tells Bruce that Jim Gordon is convinced that Zucco might soon try to flee from Gotham, prompting Dick to take matters into his own hands.
-After running away from Wayne Manor, he unsuccessfully tries to track his parents' killer.
-While searching a run-down section of Gotham and avoiding Batman, who, unbeknownst to Dick, is also searching for Zucco, Dick rescues a woman threatened by a large man (implied to be a prostitute and her pimp).
-Using his gymnastic skills he defeats the full-grown attacker, knocking him unconscious.
+After running away from Wayne Manor, he unsuccessfully tries to track Zucco.
+While searching a run-down section of Gotham and avoiding Batman, who, unbeknownst to Dick, is also searching for Zucco, Dick rescues a woman threatened by a large man, knocking him unconscious.
 The woman treats Dick to dinner in a local diner where a waitress identifies Zucco from a photo.
 She informs Dick that Zucco is squatting in the condemned building across the street.
 Dick and Batman find Zucco at roughly the same time, but Dick attacks Zucco, who throws him over a spillway.
 Batman rescues Dick before he can go over a waterfall, but Zucco uses the distraction to escape.
 Batman brings Dick back to the Batcave, revealing his secret identity.
 He then suggests that Dick's "temporary" stay become indefinite, which Dick accepts.